Chris Murphy (violinist)

 Chris Murphy is an American musician, violinist, bandleader, and composer who has been composing and performing music for over 30 years.
-His music combines jazz, blues, country, classical, ethnic, and electronic music.
+His music combines jazz rock, blues rock, country rock, classical rock, ethnic, and electronic music.
 Chris has performed in over 40 U.S. states, including Hawaii, and in England and Ireland.
 He has lived, worked, and studied in New York City, Boston, Seattle, and his current home, Los Angeles, United States.